AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

- # Marketing Analysis for Unisoxx
+s # Marketing Analysis for Unisoxx

 Unisoxx was started on a simple concept: selling high quality socks that aren't gendered.
 The business went online with the first sales in 2021.
 The company is doing well, but there is one person on the marketing team who handles all marketing needs.